himedlooff/media-query-to-type/README.md

 // styles.less
 // This stylesheet will pull everything together and your
-// media queries will be compiled as normal: `@media only screen and (min-width: 768px)`
+// media queries will be compiled as normal: `@media all and (min-width: 768px)`
 @import "vars.less";
 @import "base.less";

 // styles-ie.less
 // This stylesheet is for IE8 and below and also pulls everything together
 // except that it uses vars-ie-overrides.less to override any media queries that
 // affect the "desktop" layout.
-Your media queries will now look like this:
+Your media queries will now be converted to media
-// `@media screen`
+// types and will look like this: `@media all`
 @import "vars.less";
 @import "vars-ie-overrides.less";
 @import "base.less"; // This is the same file as above